clsu22/Coursera_Capstone/README.md

 The neighborhood data is scraped from [Wekipedia](https://en.wikipedia.org/wiki/List_of_neighbourhoods_in_Vancouver) and corresponding coordinates are obtained using [geocoder](https://geocoder.readthedocs.io/), and all data of venues in each neighborhoods is returned by [Foursquare API](https://developer.foursquare.com/).
 There are 20 official neighborhoods, which will be the main research objects.

 ## Analysis
+Please refer to [here](https://github.com/clsu22/IBM-Capstone-Project/blob/master/src/Final-Project-Analysis.ipynb) to see the whole analysis.

 ## Final Report
+Please refer to [here](https://github.com/clsu22/IBM-Capstone-Project/blob/master/doc/Final-report.md) to see the final report.

+## Blogpost
+Please refer to [here](https://clsu22.github.io/IBM_Capstone_Project/) to see my blogpost.